-Suzanne Roberts Volunteers Manager – Being There Salford and Tameside
+Suzanne Roberts Branch Manager – Being There Salford and Tameside

 Suzanne joined the Being There team in January 2016 after previously working for a national mentoring and befriending project.
 Suzanne has supported volunteers in a range of roles and also provided emotional support to those facing difficult and personal challenges.
 Suzanne feels it is important to give those facing a life limiting illness positivity, encouragement and empowerment and has seen firsthand the positive changes for those who have been supported to take control of their own lives.
 Suzanne is looking forward to the challenge of developing a new ‘Being There’ service in Tameside and Glossop and she became full time there in October 2018 having supported Salford for two years.

 In her spare time Suzanne volunteers for a local residents group working to create a green environment for the benefit of the community and also enjoys fundraising for charity.
 Suzanne has completed 5 and 10K charity runs for Cancer Research UK and also ‘Tough Mudder’ raising funds for Help for Heroes.